-We use consequences as a teaching opportunity to reinforce expected behaviours and develop strategies to manage the situation better next time.
+We have moved away from the idea of 'punishment' and instead use consequences as a teaching opportunity to reinforce expected behaviours and develop strategies to manage the situation better next time.

 The Helping Hand

 Our 'behaviour hand' has had a makeover, with a more positive and supportive slant.
 Names/initials of children demonstrating unexpected behaviours will no longer be displayed.
 There are 5 steps to managing most behaviours: